elandivar/ui-forge/README.md

 - [Docker Compose Documentation](https://docs.docker.com/compose/)

+## To-do

+In install.py, check if the docker cointainers are already running.
+In install.py, change the project name inside the OpenAdmin GUI.
+Create a service administrator, in order to stop and restart UI-Forge containers.

 ## Contributions

 Contributions, issues, and feature requests are welcome.
 Feel free to check issues page if you want to contribute.